 - and a completed Supplemental Application Form, which can be found here.

 All applicants are required to demonstrate a level of proficiency in the English language sufficient to meet the admission requirement of the Graduate School of Arts and Sciences.
 Proficiency can be demonstrated by the receipt of a bachelor's or advanced degree from an accredited institution of higher education in the United States or from a university where English is the primary language of instruction (please note that applicants receiving degrees at universities in U.S. territories, such as Puerto Rico, are required to submit the TOEFL or IELTS unless the primary language of instruction at the institution is English).
 All other applicants must achieve at least a minimum score on either the TOEFL or IELTS test.
-Students who are required to submit a TOEFL or IELTS score can may choose to not submit a GRE score.
+Students who are required to submit a TOEFL or IELTS score should submit this in addition to a GRE score.

 Applicants can submit their statement of purpose, writing sample, and letters of recommendation online.
 Transcripts and GRE and/or TOEFL scores should be submitted directly to the Graduate School and not the History Department.
 Do not submit any materials to the History Department, as it will slow down the processing of your application.